Job Outlook in the Ft. Lauderdale area:

 Students will be prepared for employment as an administrative specialist, administrative support, front desk specialist, and information technology assistant.
 This program offers a broad foundation of knowledge and skills expanding the traditional role of the administrative assistant.
 The content includes the use of technology to develop communication skills, higher-level thinking skills, and decision making skills; the performance of office procedures tasks; the production of quality work in an efficient manner using advanced features of business software applications; administrative/financial functions; production of desktop publishing quality documents; exploration of new technologies including voice recognition training; research of job opportunities; and the production of high quality employment portfolios and job-seeking documents.

-After successfully completing this program, the student will be able to perform basic office activities, data processing activities, and manual and computerized accounting activities using QuickBooks, Excel, and various other software packages.
+After successfully completing this program, the student will be able to perform office procedures and tasks, computer applications including Word, Excel, PowerPoint, and Access, and manual and computerized accounting activities using QuickBooks, Excel, and various other software packages.

 Additional Skills Covered: